home-assistant/home-assistant.io/source/_integrations/environment_canada.markdown

   description: Determines whether to use the intensity bands for rain or snow.
 Valid values are `rain` and `snow`.
   required: false
   type: string
-  default: `rain` from April to October, `snow` from November to March
+  default: "`rain` from April to October, `snow` from November to March"
 {% endconfiguration %}